 Cell phone recycling positively impacts the environment.
 According to About News & Issues, cell phones contain precious metals that should be conserved.
 Since these materials can be reused, it doesn’t make environmental sense to allow them to go into landfills or sit in a junk drawer.
 In 2016, Earth911 conducted a survey of its readers regarding cell phone recycling and donating soliciting a response to the following question — why don’t you recycle your cell phone?

 Respondents were also asked about cell phone donation habits as well.
-While many consumers do one or the other, there are still those who have understandable concerns which cause them to hold onto their old devices.
+While many consumers do one or the other, there are still those who have understandable concerns that cause them to hold onto their old devices.

-The results to the survey are below.
+The results of the survey are below.
 We asked cell phone resale company GoodCellas, who is familiar with all of these concerns, to address each of them.

 Not sure where to take it – 33%

 Not sure where to take it ranks in the number one spot for concerns.
 This concern can be easily addressed through consumer education.
 There are plenty of resources available.
 Whether it’s going to your local library to see if they have a used cell phone bin for those in need, researching cell phone resale companies that match your needs, going through a nonprofit organization, upcycling it to be something new, or utilizing a tool such as Earth911’s Recycle Search, there are various options out there.

 Security concerns – 26%